algorithmiaio/api-docs/source/includes/clients/_python.md

 `Algorithmia.algo('demo/Hello')`

-Then use the `.pipe` funtion to pass your input:
+Then use the `.pipe` function to pass your input:

 `Algorithmia.algo('demo/Hello').pipe(input)`